NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 • Project requirements: Conditions or capabilities that must be met.

-• Project boundaries: What is inside and outside the scope.
+• Project boundaries: What is inside and outside the scope (inclusions and exclusions).

 • Assumptions: Factors considered true for planning purposes.

-• Constraints: Limitations or restrictions affecting the project.
+• Constraints: Limitations affecting the project (time, budget, resources, tools, compliance, etc.).

-• Acceptance criteria: Conditions that must be met for deliverables to be accepted.
+• Acceptance criteria: The conditions that must be met for deliverables to be accepted.

 Purpose: